brunexgeek/webster/README.md

 ## Limitations

 * You cannot have multiple header fields with the same name ([RFC-7230 3.2.2 Field order](https://tools.ietf.org/html/rfc7230#section-3.2.2))
+* The library do not handle header fields according to [RFC-7231 - Semantics and Content](https://tools.ietf.org/html/rfc7231).
+* Support for SSL/TLS communication is not provided natively.
+You need to specialize the ``Network`` class using a 3rd-party library (e.g. [mbedTLS](https://tls.mbed.org)).
 ## Roadmap

 * Documentation